MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

     * **User** - This user won't have permissions to the Microsoft 365 admin center or any admin tasks.

-    * **Global Administrator** - This user will have access to all features in the admin center and can perform all tasks in the Microsoft 365 admin center.
+    * **Global Administrator** - This user will have access to all features in the admin center and can perform all tasks in the admin center.

     * **Custom Administrator** - You can assign this user one or many roles so they can manage specific areas of Office 365.